Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 3. The beginnings of the all-important industrial base beginning to emerge.

-From start to finish it was an organic process, with supporting industries gradually emerging and with the Japanese parent company promoting the output of the Thai factory almost as their own as the finished product moved onto world markets.
+From start to finish it was a natural process, with supporting industries gradually emerging and with the Japanese parent company promoting the output of the Thai factory almost as their own as the finished product moved onto world markets.

 The Japanese parent company would also provide the high-tech products needed for global sales.

-At the maximum Thailand was exporting around two million vehicles a year, reduced now to one million as markets sag and competition grows.
+At the peak, Thailand was exporting around two million vehicles a year, reduced now to one million as markets sagged and competition grew.

-But meanwhile the industry is also supplying a rapidly growing domestic market as income levels rose.
+But meanwhile the industry was also supplying a rapidly growing domestic market as income levels rose.

 4. The Market as a Factor of Production